sensu/sensu-docs-legacy/0.9/adding_a_check.md

     /etc/init.d/crond stop

-After about a minute we should see an alert on the sensu-dashboard: `http://<SERVER IP>:8080`, and in the sensu-server.log
+After about a minute we should see an alert on the sensu-dashboard:
+`http://<SERVER IP>:8080`, and in the `sensu-server.log`.

 Next: [Adding a handler](/{{ page.version }}/adding_a_handler.html)